 Santiago finally reached the pyramid and got the treasure, but looking back, he decided to give up many times, it was a chance - that is, the omens of God made him recover his spirit and go to Egypt.

 People are so easy to give up, a small failure can make people lose all the courage to continue.
-If you don't have the King of Salem jumping out from time to time to help you guide the maze on the road of your life, then you must be brave and don't be easily discouraged.
+If you don't have the King of Salem jumping out from time to time to help you guide the maze on the road of your life, then you must be brave and not be easily discouraged.

 Failure is the mother of success, and it's not always that boring.
 Life is the biggest theme of this book.
 Everyone wants to experience the magical journey of a shepherd boy, but as the old gypsy woman who interprets dreams said, most people can't find the treasure because they think the story of the treasure is a joke from the beginning.